a-h-b/bigdata-metabarcoding/source/_build/html/_sources/composition.rst.txt

 .. admonition:: Question 14.

-   | Given what you learned in the lecture about the compositional nature of metabarcoding data, which plot gives a better representation of the community composition of the mammalian gut?
+   | Given what you learned in the lecture about the differences of library size / sequencing depth in metabarcoding data, which plot gives a better representation of the community composition of the mammalian gut?
    | Can you think of another way to normalize the abundances across samples?
 Hint: see question 10 and 11.

 Apply this normalization and compare the three diet groups.